Tech-at-DU/Moviefy/P00-Getting-Started/content.md

 1. How to decode JSON into Swift models.
 1. How to handle error and response.
 1. How to display data in custom UI.
+1. How to implement POST requests to authenticate the user using the third party authentication flow that TMDB's API has available.
+1. How to use Apple's AuthenticationServices API to handle URL schemes.

 # Technical Planning